Master's Degree in Marine Biology: Biodiversity and Conservation

 Competencies are the set of knowledge, skills and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CB6 – Possess and understand knowledge that provides a basis or opportunity to be original in the development and/or application of ideas, often in a research context
+CB6 – Possess and understand knowledge that provides a basis or opportunity to be original in the development and/or application of

-CB7 – Students know how to apply the knowledge acquired and their problem-solving ability in new or little-known environments within broader (or multidisciplinary) contexts related to their area of study.
+CB7 – That students know how to apply the knowledge acquired and their problem-solving ability in environments

-CB8 – Students are able to integrate knowledge and face the complexity of formulating judgments based on information that, while incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.
+information that, while incomplete or limited, includes reflections on the social and ethical responsibilities linked to the

-CB10 – Students have the learning skills that will allow them to continue studying in a way that will be largely self-directed or autonomous.
+CB10 – That students possess the learning skills that allow them to continue studying in a way that will

 CG2 – Acquire the skills to apply and integrate broad and multidisciplinary scientific knowledge of biodiversity, conservation and management of the marine environment.

-CG4 – Acquire knowledge about various activities and their impact in relation to the sustainable development of the marine environment, which will allow the development of the capacity to reflect on the social or ethical implications linked to the decisions that must be made on the evaluation of the impact of human activities on the coastal ecosystem.
+CG4 – Acquire knowledge about various activities and their impact in relation to the sustainable development of the marine environment, which will allow the development of the capacity to reflect on the social or ethical implications linked to the decisions that must be made regarding the evaluation of the impact of human activities on the coastal ecosystem.

 CG6 – Acquire skills to occupy a job as a marine scientist.